William J. Turkel

 This coming year I will be teaching Mathematica programming, research methods, digital history and interactive exhibit design in undergraduate and graduate courses.
 I continue to collaborate with colleagues and students on the community edition of The Programming Historian and on applying methods like experimentation, text mining and machine learning to historical research.
 Students I am currently working with include Devon Elliott, Tristan Johnson and Carla Joubert.
 Past students include Adam Crymble and Rebecca Woods.
 Ian Milligan and Daniel Rueck are former postdocs.
 I am happy to discuss research opportunities with potential students and collaborators any time.

 There is a lot more information about my work on my personal website.

-- (with Devon Elliott) "Making and Playing with Models: Using Rapid Prototyping to Explore the History and Technology of Stage Magic," in Kevin Kee, ed.
-PastPlay: History, Technology and the Return to Playfulness, Ann Arbor: University of Michigan Press, 2013.
+- W. J. Turkel and Devon Elliott.
+“Making and Playing with Models: Using Rapid Prototyping to Explore the History and Technology of Stage Magic.”
+Pastplay: Teaching and Learning History with Technology, edited by Kevin Kee.
+Ann Arbor: University of Michigan Press, 2014.